Types of Procurement

 Sustainable procurement, which incorporates Environmental, Social, and Governance (ESG) criteria into purchasing practices and decisions, is not merely a passing trend in procurement; it has become a vital consideration.

 The challenges of sustainable procurement include the complexity and transparency of supply chains, performance measurement, compliance with standards, and capacity building.
 Sourcing low-emission materials like green steel, recycled aluminium, and plastic is already difficult, and it is expected to become even more challenging.
 Additionally, consumers are increasingly inclined to support brands that can demonstrate genuine sustainability, making sustainable procurement essential for business success.
+In such scenarios, financial support options like an MSME loan can be instrumental in helping small and medium enterprises invest in sustainable sourcing and infrastructure upgrades.

 Consider one key aspect of sustainable procurement—reducing supply chain emissions.
 This process can take years, so initiating the transition now will help businesses remain competitive and resilient in the future.